sarahdurks/readme-generator/written/README.md

-# Project The Coolest Project Ever 🏆
+# Project Name: Cool Project 2 🏆

 ### Description 💡

-It's a readme generator.
+Super cool stuff

 ### Installation 💾

 Here's how you setup this project:

-You get started by using node.
+Get inquirer

 ### Toolkit 🧰

-JavaScript,Other

 ### Licensing ![badge](https://img.shields.io/badge/license-undefined-blue)

 This application is covered by the undefined license.

 ### Credits 🤝
-Lots of online guides and NPM resources.
+Lots of guides.

 ### Contact 👋
 Get in touch with me: [sarahdurks](https://github.com/sarahdurks)

-This README was generated with 🧡  by [The Ultimate README.md generator](https://github.com/sarahdurks/readme-generator)
+###### This README was generated with 🧡  by [The Ultimate README.md generator](https://github.com/sarahdurks/readme-generator)